Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><i>Example: Using a savvy</i></summary>
 > Rihanna and Brett are crawling through a dark underground right beneath the main temple of the lizardfolk.
 A heavy door with a strange stone mechanism blocks their path, and it seems as if they'll have to turn back.
-> However, Rihanna is savvy in Stonework.
+> <br>However, Rihanna is savvy in Stonework.
 She argues to the GM that her character would be able to find weak spots to potentially lever the door out of the way, given she uses her crowbar.
 The GM accepts, and Rihanna's character successfully removes the obstacle from their path, revealing a large, 7-legged creature skittering behind he door, awoken by the sound of Rihanna's work.
 </details>
 <br>
 <b>Hit Points</b> are the amount of damage a character can endure before taking <b>Wounds</b>.